talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_1.md

   At the end we will have a server that we can telnet to, and that will echo our messages.
 ---
-This is the first part in a serie of posts in which we will look at what sockets are and how we can use them to communicate over the internet, by writing some simple client/server code in Python.
+This is the first part in a series of posts where we'll explore what sockets are and how we can use them to communicate over a network, by writing some simple client/server code in Python.

 At the end of this post we will have a server that we can telnet to, and that will echo our messages.